-A/B testing, also known as split testing, is a tactical experimentation process where two or more variations of a campaign variable are shown to users to determine which variant drives business metrics.
+A/B testing, also known as split testing, is a tactical experimentation process in which users are shown two or more variations of a campaign variable to determine which variant drives business metrics.
 A/B testing removes all guesswork from campaign optimization and enables marketers to make data-driven decisions.

 In an A/B test, A is the “control” or original test variable, whereas B is a different version of the original variable.
 After running the test for some time, the version that positively impacts your business metrics is known as the ‘winner.’
 Implementing the changes of the winning version on the tested elements will help you optimize your campaigns and increase marketing ROI.

 If you are unhappy with the qualified leads your business gets per month, then it’s time you consider an A/B test for your campaign elements.
 For example, if you’ve been running Facebook Ads, you can split test different creative designs, copy, and the CTA for your ad.
 Results from the split testing Facebook exercise will let you know the campaign elements that deliver the best results.
 With this information, you can optimize your ads to improve your marketing performance and reach customers more effectively.

 Figure 1: A/B testing.
 Source – Towards Data Science

 There are many AB testing examples where marketers have improved their campaigns through split testing.
 The first example is from Strategyzer, who split tested different ad copy and audiences for their Facebook ad campaign.
 Their first ad looked like this:

 Strategyzer paid $4,443 for this campaign in 3 weeks and made only one sale.
 The poor results forced the company to review the ad copy to see what could be done to improve performance.
 After reviewing different case studies, they decided to use storytelling to give users a taste of what they stand to gain by joining the event.